hietakangas-laboratory/LAM/README.md

 includes argument parsing for most important settings ('python src/run.py -h' OR 'lam-run -h').
 Refer to 'docs/UserManual' for additional information.

+A video tutorial series on LAM can be found on YouTube [here](https://www.youtube.com/playlist?list=PLjv-8Gzxh3AynUtI3HaahU2oddMbDpgtx).

 Hietakangas lab also provides a stitching script that uses ImageJ to properly stitch images for object detection and following LAM analysis.
-The script can be found [here](https://github.com/hietakangas-laboratory/Stitch)
+The script can be found [here](https://github.com/hietakangas-laboratory/Stitch).

 ### Test data
 The 'data/'-directory includes a small test dataset of two sample groups with four samples each.
 Note that the